taustation-fan/taustation-fan.github.io/README.md

 for every 10% of focus that you invest.
 On Yards of Gadani (level 10), the stat increase is around 0.019.

+The training efficiency on shuttle rides is the same as training on the destination station.

 Training also depends on the character's [genotype](https://alpha.taustation.space/archive/genotypes), because genotypes have pre-dispositions for certain traits.
 Belters, for